There are currently 9 different types of FFL licenses:

 If you don’t know where to start, and especially if you don’t have a desire to manufacture guns, this is likely the FFL type for you.
 If you’d like to learn more, check out our FFL Course.

-This is a popular license for firearm enthusiasts that want to become gun dealers – even for a home based FFL, just for use online or at gun shows, or even for some side-money conducting a ffl transfer.
+This is a popular license for firearm enthusiasts that want to become gun dealers – even for a home-based FFL, online stores, at gun shows, or even for some side-money conducting transfers.

 Type 2 FFL